lit/lit.dev/packages/lit-dev-content/site/docs/localization/best-practices.md

 1. It's easier for translators to deal with simple string phrases instead of phrases with embedded markup.

-2. It avoids unnecessary re-translation work when markup changes, such as adding a class that affects appearance without changing the meaning.
-HTML markup is included when generating an id, so changing markup creates a new message.
+2. It avoids unnecessary re-translation work when markup changes, such as when adding a class that affects appearance without changing the meaning.

 3. It will typically be faster to swap locales, because fewer parts of the DOM will need to update.
 Also, less JavaScript will be included in your bundles,